 Why Are Flags Flown at Half-Staff in Times of Mourning?

-On Friday, President Obama ordered that all U.S flags should be flown at half-staff until Veterans' Day to honor the victims of the Fort Hood massacre.
-Flying a flag at half-staff has become a well-recognized symbol of national grieving, but where did this tradition originate, and how does the decision to lower the flag work?
+The White House flag is flying at half-staff to mourn the passing of Nelson Mandela.
+This has become a well-recognized symbol of national grieving, but where did the tradition originate, and how does the decision to lower the flag work?

 How did the tradition of flying the flag at half-staff get started?

 It's tough to say, but the oldest commonly accepted reference to a half-staff flag dates back to 1612, when the captain of the British ship Heart's Ease died on a journey to Canada.
 When the ship returned to London, it was flying its flag at half-mast to honor the departed captain.

 Why would these sailors lower their flag to honor their departed captain?

 According to one line of scholarly thinking, by lowering the Union Jack, the sailors were making room for the invisible flag of Death.
 This explanation jibes with the British tradition of flying a "half-staff" flag exactly one flag's width lower than its normal position to underscore that Death's flag is flapping above it.